 This policy only applies to video surveillance activities necessary to enhance the security and safety of people and property on Blue Elephant Daycare premises.
-This policy has been created in accordance with the Guidelines for Using property on Blue Elephant Daycare premises.
 This policy has been created in accordance with the Guidelines for Using Video Surveillance Cameras in Public Places as issued by the Information and Privacy Commissioner of Ontario, September, 2007 and the Ontario Freedom of Information and Protection of Privacy Act (the Act), both of which outline the obligations imposed on institutions with respect to the protection of the privacy interests of individuals.